juanxramirez/Habitat_intactness_models/README.md

 ## Data ##

 The `species_data.txt` serves as input for scripts `1` to `15` and includes the following variables:
-- taxon_id: UCN taxon identifier for each species.
+- taxon_id: IUCN taxon identifier for each species.
 - speciesName: Scientific name of each species.
 - order: Taxonomic order to which each species belongs.
 - family: Taxonomic family to which each species belongs.